Google "Most Connected"

 Chris Dancy is touted as “the Most Connected Man on Earth,” and the world is watching those connections carefully.
 For 25 years, Dancy has served in leadership within the technology and healthcare industries, specializing in the intersection of the two.
 Chris entered the public dialog concerning digital health as the media started to focus on wearable technology.
 He earned his moniker by utilizing up to 700 sensors, devices, applications, and services to track, analyze, and optimize his life--from his calorie intake to his spiritual well-being.
 This quantification enables him to see the connections of otherwise invisible data, resulting in dramatic upgrades to his health, productivity, and quality of life.

 A noted keynote speaker and executive workshop retreat facilitator, Chris guides organizations and audiences on a journey--a disruptive, breathtaking journey--into the future of computing, when behavior becomes the ultimate interface.
 As a author his digital wellness journey will transform how we look at the technology of our lives.
-"Don't Unplug" is available for preorder now.
+"Don't Unplug" his first of a three book trilogy on living with technology is available now.

 Health and wellness pioneer, healthcare technology leader and entrepreneur, Christopher Dancy is frequently referred to as “the world’s most connected human.”
 Since the 1990s, when he was responsible for platform and technical development for the internet startup of WebMD, he has helped launch a number of successful startup companies in the technology and healthcare industries while serving in digital product development, senior management and leadership roles.